DataDog/catadog/README.md

 bundle exec ruby catadog.rb
 ```

+Now start your agent and app!

+Remember to do either one of:

+- configure your app's agent connection to hit on the correct port
+- configure your agent to listen to another port, and have `catadog` listen on 8126 as the default and point to the new agent's port by using the settings below

 ## Examples

-Change listening host and port
+Change listening host and port (defaults to 127.0.0.1 8128)

 ```
 bundle exec ruby catadog.rb -h 0.0.0.0 -p 8888
 ```

-Change agent host and port to proxy to
+Change agent host and port to proxy to (defaults to 127.0.0.1 8126)

 ```
 bundle exec ruby catadog.rb --agent-host 10.1.2.3 --agent-port 8127